 How to Paint Peaceful Stream in Oils

-You will learn how to paint a peaceful stream hidden between the trees.
+In this oil painting class you will learn how to paint a peaceful stream hidden between the trees.

 1) Show a stream snaking through the landscape

 2) Create depth in a scene without lots of natural distance

 3) Show water gushing around the rocks in the stream